Posted On:

 To level set:

-General Data Protection Regulation (GDPR) - Data protection has become more important than ever for organizations with any kind of operations connected to the EU.
+What is the General Data Protection Regulation (GDPR)? - Data protection has become more important than ever for organizations with any kind of operations connected to the EU.
 The already well-established GDPR, which seeks to protect the personal data and privacy of individuals within the EU, as well as to standardize data protection practices across member states, is already over a half-decade old and has only grown more robust with the evolution of AI and data integration into fundamental business operations.
 The GDPR applies to any organization—regardless of location—that processes the personal data of EU residents, which gives it a significant global impact across an increasingly globalized supply chain.

-The EU Artificial Intelligence ACT regulatory framework adds an additional layer of complexity, overlapping with the GDPR.
+This regulatory framework adds an additional layer of complexity, overlapping with the GDPR.
 It aims to regulate the development, commercialization, and use of artificial intelligence (AI) systems within the European Union, with a focus on protecting fundamental rights, ensuring safety, and promoting ethical AI innovation.
 The AI Act is the first law of its kind globally and complements the GDPR by addressing AI-specific challenges.
 These two regulations overlap heavily in the areas of data usage and protection and have far reaching implications not only for organizations with any data tracing back to the EU, but also how teams utilize, develop, or leverage via a third party, any AI or data management tools.

 If you thought GDPR compliance was just a box-ticking exercise, LinkedIn’s recent €310 million penalty might make you think again.
 The Irish Data Protection Commission (DPC) issued this hefty fine after a long-running investigation into LinkedIn Ireland Unlimited Company’s data practices.
 What started as a complaint from the French non-profit La Quadrature Du Net in 2018 escalated into a full-blown inquiry by the DPC, highlighting just how serious regulators are about enforcing GDPR standards.